 Throughout his writing, Macfarlane crafts convincing joinery between footfall and cognition, not simply by gathering a large collection of thinkers who have attested to such:

 From my heel to my toe is a measured space of 29.7 centimetres of 11.7 inches.
 This is a unit of progress and it is also a unit of thought.
 ‘I can only meditate when I am walking,’ wrote Jean-Jacques Rousseau in the ninth book of his Confessions, ‘when I stop I cease to think; my mind only works with my legs.’
 Soren Kierkegaard speculated.

-MacFarlane also develops a joinery between footfall and cognition.
-One gets the idea that walking drives him both mentally and emotionally.
+One indeed develops the distinct impression that walking drives Robert Macfarlane both mentally and emotionally.
 As it has with many others like Vincent Van Gogh who found his artistic soul while walking about or New York artist Maira Kalman who walks the streets of her city as a way to see and notice others.